 With the frequency and intensity of extreme heat events in Victoria expected to increase, the Northern Grampians Shire Municipal Emergency Management Planning Committee is developing a multi-agency Extreme Heat Plan to minimise the harmful effects of extreme heat on the health and wellbeing of residents.
 The plan seeks to address the risk factors of extreme heat on the most vulnerable in the community.

-The Department of Health & Human Services and Better Health Channel websites provide further information on keeping cool during a heatwave.
+The Department of Health and Human Services and Better Health Channel websites provide further information on keeping cool during a heatwave.